-Operating funds are funds that our property management and real estate business uses to pay for our business.
+Operating funds are funds that our real estate brokerage uses to pay for our business.
 Operating funds are our money.
-Nevertheless, escrow funds are different.
+But, escrow funds are different.
 Escrow funds are monies that Nesbitt Realty is holding on behalf of tenants, landlords, buyers and sellers.
 Escrow funds are not our money, but they are monies that we are trusted to safeguard.
 At any given time, Nesbitt Realty has hundreds of thousands of dollars in escrow accounts.

 Contingency reserve is a special type of escrow.

-A contingency reserve account is money that is held in escrow to pay for repairs and other incidentals that occur during property management.
-Although the money is in our escrow account, the money belongs to the real estate investor.
-When the property management ends, that money is promptly returned to the real estate investor.
+A contingency reserve account is money that is held in savings to pay for repairs and other incidentals that occur during rental management.
+Although the money is in our escrow account, the money belongs to the landlord.
+If the property management ends, that money is promptly returned to the real estate investor.

 When a repair bill arises we use money in the contingency reserve account to pay that bill.
 When bills are paid in this manner the account is depleted.
 When the account is missing funds, at the end of the month when new rents are paid, Nesbitt Realty replenishes the count with money withheld from this rent.
 As property managers, Nesbitt Realty prepares a statement each month to show if/when money is depleted and how/when money is replenished into the contingency reserve account.

-Do you want know more about this local real estate market?
+Do you need understand more about our local real estate market?

-Nesbitt Realty's Guide to Real Estate is a free resource for everyone who needs to review important real estate information about Arlington and neighboring areas.
-The Guide to Real Estate has information about what has sold and what is for sale, and some compelling facts that you might not be aware of.
-Also, our Guide features many of the fundamentals of life in Arlington.
-Yes, most of this is useful for buyers and sellers, but real estate investors and tenants may also find the facts to be quite useful.
+Nesbitt Realty's Guide to Real Estate is a handy tool for anyone who wants to investigate real estate facts about Arlington and neighboring communities.
+The Guide to Real Estate has data about what has sold and what is on the market, and a few compelling facts that you might not know.
+Also, our Guide highlights quite a few of the elements of living in Arlington.
+Yes, all of this is helpful for purchasers and sellers, but rental investors and renters will also find the facts to be quite eye-opening.

-- Before you put a renter in your rental property in Arlington
+- Before you move a tenant into your property in Arlington

 - Collections and evictions